ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/others.md

   the ALTO server.

-Although protection strategies as described in Section 15 of {{RFC7285}} should be applied to address aforementioned security and privacy considerations, one additional information leakage risk introduced by this document could not be addressed by these strategies.
+Although protection strategies as described in Section 15 of {{RFC7285}} should be applied to address aforementioned security and privacy considerations, two special cases need to be included as follows:

+- As required by section 7 of {{RFC8008}},

+      "All protocols that implement these capabilities and footprint advertisement objects are REQUIRED to provide integrity and authentication services."

+  Therefore, the uCDN (ALTO Client)
+  MUST be authenticated to the dCDN (ALTO Server).
+And the dCDN (ALTO Server) MUST support HTTP Digest Authentication and MAY also support TLS mutual authentication.
+The authentication method will need to be negotiated out of band and is out of scope for this document, as is the approach for provisioning and managing these credentials.
+- One specific information leakage risk introduced by this document could not be addressed by these strategies.
 In particular, if a dCDN signs agreements with multiple uCDNs without any isolation, this dCDN may disclose extra information of one uCDN to another one.
 In that case, one uCDN may redirect requests which should not have to be served by this dCDN to it.

-To reduce the risk, a dCDN should isolate full/filtered CDNI Advertisement resources for different uCDNs.
+  To reduce the risk, a dCDN SHOULD isolate full/filtered CDNI Advertisement resources for different uCDNs.
 It could consider generating URIs of different full/filtered CDNI Advertisement resources by hashing its company ID, a uCDN's company ID as well as their agreements.
-A dCDN should avoid exposing all full/filtered CDNI Advertisement resources in one of its IRDs.
+A dCDN SHOULD avoid exposing all full/filtered CDNI Advertisement resources in one of its IRDs.

-# Acknowledgments {#ack}

-The authors thank Matt Caulfield, Danny Alex Lachos Perez, Daryl Malas and Sanjay Mishra for their timely reviews and invaluable comments.

-Jan Seedorf has been partially supported by the GreenICN project (GreenICN:
-Architecture and Applications of Green Information Centric Networking), a research project supported jointly by the European Commission under its 7th Framework Program (contract no. 608518) and the National Institute of Information and Communications Technology (NICT) in Japan (contract no. 167).
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the GreenICN project, the European Commission, or NICT.

-This document has also been supported by the Coordination Support Action entitled 'Supporting European Experts Presence in lnternational Standardisation Activities in ICT' ("StandlCT.eu") funded by the European Commission under the Horizon 2020 Programme with Grant Agreement no. 780439.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the European Commission.

-# Contributors

-Mr. Xiao Shawn Lin is an author of an early version of this document, with many contributions.